Welcome Argentina

 Francisco P. Moreno Museum of Patagonia

 This important museum was inaugurated by the National Parks Administration in March 17, 1940.
-It occupies the east wing of the city civic center, a building construction declared National Historical Monument.
+It occupies the east wing of the city Civic Center, a building construction declared National Historical Monument.
 It has been named after Francisco P. Moreno, who traveled and explored the Andes and the Patagonian rivers and donated the lands that would become the first national park in Argentina.

 The first director of the museum was Enrique Amadeo Artayeta, from whom the National Parks Administration purchased the first anthropological and historical collection displayed at the museum.